Updated on 21 May 2026

 Step 1: Define the Project's Goals

-Not knowing how much time you have to complete a project makes it difficult to determine how many resources you'll need to bring it to fruition.
+Without knowing how much time you have to complete a project, it will be difficult to determine how many resources you will need to complete it.

-Let's take the example of a consulting agency that needs to carry out market research on worker motivation in Spain.
-The first step is to answer the following questions:
+Let's take the example of a consulting firm that needs to carry out a market study on the motivation of workers in Spain.
+The first step allows you to answer the following questions.

-These responses will determine the objectives to which resources should be allocated.
+These responses determine the objectives to which resources should be allocated.

-Once you've set the objectives, turn the details of the project into a roadmap to prepare its execution.
+Once you've established the goals, break down the details of the project into a roadmap to prepare for execution and complete your project without slipping on the margins.

-• technical resources costs (materials, services, software) that will be required;
+- the costs of the technical resources (materials, services, software) that will be required;

-• human resources costs such as salaries and expenses, depends on their professional profile and the key skills required to successfully complete the project;
+- human resource costs, such as salaries or fees, depending on their professional profile and the key skills required to complete the project;

 Consider that the consulting firm intends to unveil its study publicly at a press conference on May 25.
 It decides to provide the results of the survey in both physical and digital form.